 Watershed Wide Event attracts hundreds of volunteers -Volunteers gathered at Pendarvis Farm in Happy Valley on March 15th to help restore three locations along Rock Creek, an important tributary of the Clackamas River.
 Volunteers removed invasive species, planted trees and shrubs, and added mulch to recent plantings to support plant health during the growth season.
-The Rock Creek Partnership, includes Friends of Trees, Clackamas River Basin Council, and Solve, organized the event with support from Water Environment Services, on behalf of CCSD #1.
+The Rock Creek Partnership, includes Friends of Trees, Clackamas River Basin Council, and SOLVE with support from WES on behalf of CCSD #1.

 Clackamas County Water Environment Services awards grants supporting watershed health - Clackamas County Water Environment Services, on behalf of Clackamas County Service District No. 1 (CCSD#1), has awarded over $150,000 to six regional organizations to support watershed restoration and stewardship activities in areas served by CCSD#1.
 Benefiting watersheds include Rock Creek, Kellogg Creek, Mt Scott Creek, Phillips Creek, Johnson Creek, and the Clackamas River.
 Click here to read more.
 Click here to find out how you can get involved!